Navid200/xDrip/docs/Nightscout/Auth_Default_Roles.md

 ## Malfunctioning Nightscout applications
 [Google Cloud Nightscout](./GoogleCloud.md) >> Malfunctioning applications

 There is a Nightscout variable titled AUTH_DEFAULT_ROLES.
-We have set this variable to "denied" be default.
+We have set this variable to "denied" by default.
 See [why](./Why_Denied_Auth.md).

 #### **Malfunctioning apps**
 There are apps that will not function with the permission set to denied.
 An example is AutotuneWeb.